kushagraVashisht/iOS-App-Dev-Projects/README.md

 This project directory is made just for fun and to improve my programming level in iOS App Development.
 Some of the projects are my personal projects, some are sub-functionality programs which will be used inside main programs.
 The remaining projects are practice questions given as homework for the iOS-App-Dev course done on Udemy.
 The deliverables for the projects are individual iOS applications.
-The projects use Swift, Obj-C and a variety of application-level dependency managers such as cocopods and carthage!
+The projects use Swift, Obj-C and Flutter(some apps) and a variety of application-level dependency managers such as cocopods and carthage!
-Trello, Zenhub and Jira(few projects) were used for Agile project management Git Kraken was used as a Git GUI client for the projects
+Trello, Zenhub and Jira(for a few projects) were used for Agile project management Git Kraken was used as a Git GUI client for the projects

 ## Project Descriptions